 Black-eyed peas have always been a favorite of mine.
 They have a flavor unlike any other legume that’s simply fantastic.
-And for that reason the black-eyed pea is not only prized in the South but in many other parts of the world.

 It also makes great leftovers and is a healthy and satisfying option to take to work for lunch.